 Who are they?

-As with all population statistics, the parameters for low-profits families vary over time and using the source.
+As with all population statistics, the parameters for low-profit families vary over time and depending on the source.
 In 2017, the U.S. Census set the poverty line at $25,000 for a circle of relatives of 4, representing some 39.7 million individuals (or 12.3 percent of the whole population).
-Younger Americans had been much more likely to be residing in poverty, consisting of 17.5 percent of kids below 18; 11.2 percent a long time 18–64; and 9.2 percent of these 65 years and older.
+Younger Americans had been much more likely to be residing in poverty, consisting of 17.5 percent of kids below 18; 11.2 percent a long time 18–64; and 9.2 percent of those 65 years and older.

 African Americans comprised 21 percent of the population living beneath the poverty line, compared with 18.3 percent of Hispanic Americans, 10 percent of Asian Americans, and 8.7 percent non-Hispanic whites.
 2017 was the 0.33 consecutive yr of declining poverty quotes, with the best one organization bachelor’s degree holders experiencing an increase in the wide variety of people living below the road.